Louisiana Court Records

 Who Can See Sealed Criminal Records in Louisiana?

-The court authorities and law enforcement agencies can see sealed criminal records in Louisiana.
-Also, the parties named in the record, their attorneys, and any other person or agency with a court order can see sealed records in Louisiana.
+Generally, court authorities and law enforcement agencies may view sealed criminal records in Louisiana.
+Also, the parties named in the record, their attorneys, and any other person or agency with a court order may view sealed records in Louisiana.
 This law does not apply to juvenile records.
 Here, they are entirely unavailable except on court order.

 How To Get Sealed Records In Louisiana